mrjcleaver/agentists-quickstart/README.md

 4. **Start Building**
    - All tools and dependencies are pre-installed
    - Begin developing your agentic applications

+## 🎯 Core Principles

+### 1. 🌐 Remote-First Development
+**All coding is performed remotely in isolated environments.
+No running on local.**
+- Use containerized development environments (DevPods)
+- Ensures consistency across team members
+- Eliminates "works on my machine" issues
+- Provides clean separation between development and personal environments

+### 2. 🏗️ Agent-Centric Architecture
+**Design systems with autonomous agents as first-class citizens.**
+- Build modular, composable agent components
+- Implement clear agent boundaries and responsibilities
+- Use standardized communication protocols between agents
+- Design for scalability from single agent to multi-agent swarms

+### 3. 📈 Continuous Learning and Adaptation
+**Agents should evolve and improve through interaction and feedback.**
+- Implement feedback loops for agent performance
+- Use versioning for agent behaviors and models
+- Track agent decisions and outcomes for analysis
+- Enable A/B testing of agent strategies

 ## 📁 Repository Structure